Sustainable drainage systems and planning applications

 Pre-applications

-Bracknell Forest Council, being the Local Planning Authority (LPA) and LLFA, encourages the use of pre-application discussions to make sure that any planning application can be determined as smoothly as possible.
+We (Bracknell Forest Council), being the local planning authority (LPA) and Lead Local Flood Authority (LLFA), encourage the use of pre-application discussions to make sure that any planning application can be determined as smoothly as possible.

 Information to include in planning applications